For daily wit & wisdom, sign up for the Almanac newsletter.

 Whether you’re making a sandwich or cooking dinner, there’s a good chance that you may be chopping up onions for added flavor.
+Here’s how to chop an onion from expert cook Ken Haedrich.

 These wrapped wonders are not only good for cooking, but also provide natural health benefits!